 This will install Nmap on your Debian system.

-After the installation, it is important to verify that Nmap is installed correctly.
+After the installation, verifying that Nmap is installed correctly is essential.
 To do so, execute the following command in the terminal:

 nmap --version